learning-zone/sql-basics/README.md

 ANSWER: a) Testing whether a given set is empty or not.

-#### Which of the following queries will correctly show the tables owned by the user?
+## Q. Which of the following queries will correctly show the tables owned by the user?

 a) SELECT table_name from system_user_tables;
 b) SELECT table_name from user_objects;